 “I am trying to promote curbside pickup and deliveries on social media non-stop,” says one small business restaurateur.
 Another notes, “I plan to expand my company into more online and social media offerings.”
-Many told us that they’re using this opportunity to work on projects they formerly put off, including adding a social media marketing plan to their overall marketing strategy.
+Many told us that they’re using this opportunity to work on projects they formerly put off, including adding a social media marketing strategy to their overall marketing plan.

 It is a good idea when you consider that 71% of people are more likely to buy from a business after a positive social media experience.
-Working to create and execute a social media marketing strategy for your own small business can go a long way toward helping it survive this current crisis.
+Working to create and execute a social media marketing strategy as a part of your own small business marketing can go a long way toward helping your company survive this current crisis.

 Social media marketing involves using popular social media networks to meet your target customers where they are.
 It also helps to achieve various marketing goals, from encouraging your target audience to learn more about your brand and products, to seeking market feedback, to boosting online sales.